What’s It Like to Be an Engineer?

 Tesla and SpaceX

-The culture at Tesla and SpaceX is like nothing you’ve ever seen.
-Just for fun, I’ve put together a list of 20 workplace rules unique to Musk’s companies.
+The workplace culture at Tesla and SpaceX is unlike anything you’ve ever experienced.
+In fact, I’ve compiled a list of 20 unique workplace rules you’ll find at Elon Musk’s companies.

 Microsoft